panoratech/Panora/INTEGRATIONS.md

 For the sake of the guide, now on we'll consider adding a 3rd party belonging to the `crm` vertical.

-## 1. Add a new service for your 3rd Party
+## 1. Add a new connection service for your 3rd Party

 Create a new folder with the name of your 3rd party.
 Let's call it *my3rdParty*.